coffeeboib/focalboard/README.md

  ./bin/focalboard-server
 ```

 Then navigate your browser to [`http://localhost:8000`](http://localhost:8000) to access your Focalboard server.
-The port is configured in `config.json`.
+The port is configured in `config.json` or via `FOCALBOARD_PORT` environment variable.

 Once the server is running, you can rebuild just the web app via `make webapp` in a separate terminal window.
 Reload your browser to see the changes.